Sorry, you need to enable JavaScript to visit this website.

 Simulation is an established method to examine nursing process resilience and develop non-technical skills to improve safety.
 Articles in this special issue cover topics such as team communication improvement, debriefing practices, and simulation training experience design.

 Surveys are acknowledged tools that enhance healthcare organizational knowledge of their safety culture.
 This notice calls for public comment on the intention of the Agency for Healthcare Research and Quality to launch the Medical Office Survey on Patient Safety Culture Database information collection process.
-The deadline for submitting comments on this notification is September 30, 2024.
+The deadline for submitting comments on this notification has passed.

 This Month’s WebM&Ms